Alpine Climbing

 Credit Card Essential, but be aware that quite common UK cards are not accepted everywhere.

 Driver's Licence Don't forget it if you are picking up a hire car or taking your own.
+In some non-EU countries you may need an International Driving Permit.

 European Breakdown Assistance Essential if you are taking your own car abroad.